minimo6caracteres/tyron/engineering/files/POCs/POC_1.md

 - Permissioned: Organizations would have to go through legal compliance to become tyron nodes operators.
 - Proof-of-stake: Network validators would have to stake assets to secure the system.

 The DLT chosen for tyron is [Substrate](https://substrate.dev/) given its use of Rust and WebAssembly.
+Furthermore, Substrate implements [libp2p](https://libp2p.io/) in Rust, off-chain workers and smart contracts in Wasm.

 ### 3. Rust & WebAssembly